tedneward/Research/content/distribution/index.md

 Distributed systems are the means by which programs on one machine communicate with another.
 Differ from architectures in that while an architecture may have a distributed system at its center, it's not a requirement, and while distributed systems may incorporate an architecture as part of their implementation, that architecture usually isn't imposed on the user of the distributed system.
 Includes networking topics, for example.

+## Technology stacks/stack-related links:

+* [Stack on a budget (Free-Tier Driven Development)](https://github.com/255kb/stack-on-a-budget): A collection of services with great free tiers for developers on a budget.

 ## Interesting links:

 * [Fuck Off As A Service](http://foaas.com/)